copier-org/copier/CONTRIBUTING.md

 -   Explain in detail how it would work.
 -   Keep the scope as narrow as possible, to make it easier to implement.
--   Remember that this is a volunteer-driven project, and that contributions are welcome :)
+-   Remember that this is a volunteer-driven project, and that contributions are welcome. :)

 ## Discuss